altleo/ExData_Plotting1/README.md

 ## Background

 This repository contains the 4 R scripts submitted in fulfillment of Assignment 1 of the COURSERA Exploratory Data Analysis Course.

-The assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
+These scripts examine how household energy usage varies over a 2-day period in February, 2007 using data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine
+Learning Repository</a>, a popular repository for machine learning datasets.
 The data set used for the assignment concerns the "Individual household electric power consumption Data Set" which is available on the course web site in zip format:

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]

+The repository also contains the output produced by these scripts in the folder named: 'figure'

 ## The R scripts